juicemcpeso/catan-fanfic/rules.md

 ### Prepare the game board
 1. Set up the game board according to the "Set-up, variable - fully random setup" in the Catan manual.

-### Prepare the development cards
+### Prepare the knight deck
-1. Separate the 14 knight cards from the remaining 11 development cards.
-2. Place the pile of 14 knight cards face up near the game board.
+1. Place the 14 knight cards face up near the game board.

+### Prepare the development scoring cards
+1. Add 1 card of each resource type (brick, grain, lumber, ore, wool) to the 11 remaining development cards (6 progress cards, 5 victory point cards).
+2. Shuffle these cards together
-3. Shuffle the remaining development cards and place them in a stack face down near the game board.
+3. Place near the game board

+### Prepare the robber area
+1. Place one card of each resource type (brick, grain, lumber, ore, wool) face up near the production deck.

+## Initial placement
+The player who most recently visited Catan takes the first player token.

+## Turn structure